vddCore/EVIL/Docs/Language Reference Manual/03_statements.md

 >    respective numerical indices in the exact order the functions were defined in a script, finally setting said Table
 >    as a global with the name all found functions share.
 >
+> Function parameters can have default value initializers, however, the default values must appear after all the
+> uninitialized parameters.
+If a parameter is uninitialized, and the amount of arguments doesn't match the parameter
+> count for a given Chunk, it's assumed to have a value of [`Nil`](02_data_types.md#21-nil).
+In addition, all parameter
+> initializers are limited to using constant expressions only.
+>
 > You, my dear reader, have already seen how to define a function in EVIL, assuming you've read one section above, but
 > for the sake of completeness, I have decided to provide a few examples here as well.